Assign users to roles

 You must select a universal or security group.
 Local or distribution groups are not supported.

-See Authenticate users in multiple domains for more information on which domains can be seen.
+Supporting user authentication for multiple domainsfor more information on which domains can be seen.

 After you add an Active Directory/LDAP user or group to a role, the name is shown on the Users page only after the user logs in to the User Portal or enrolls a device.